bkleinen/bkleinen.github.io/ws2012/info1/assignments/exercise-05.md

 **P4. **Write a method isPrime that uses a while loop to test if a number given in a parameter is prime or not.
 A number is prime when it is divisible with a remainder of 0 only by 1 and itself.

-# Post-Lab, AKA  What To Turn In
+# Post-Lab - AKA  What To Turn In
 Your completed assignment, submitted in Moodle as a pdf + zipped sources, should include:
 - A description of what you did during the lab, including a record of what worked, what problems you encountered, and answers to the questions as asked.